MBSE-MASC/mbse-masc/EngineeringNotebooks/HERNAN_Journal.md

 to get used to the "MBSE ways" seeing that our background was more heavily in UML.
 We came out this sprint respecting system engineers

-# Semester 2 Journal

-## Sprint 1

-Tasks part of

-* Met with customer
-* Got the final product vision for semester
-* Got final feedback for models
-* Remake of models
-* Research on FMEA plugin

-**01/12/2023**
-* First customer meeting of the semester
-* Established final goals for the semester
-* Feedback on last semester deliverables

-**01/15/2024**
-* Started the rework of models
-* Plan on how to remodel all the models

-**01/20/2024**
-* Started research on the FMEA plugin
-* Read papers and some lit review on the topic

-**01/30/2024**
-* A basic understanding of FMEA was reached and presented to team
-* Most models were remade

-**02/13/2024**
-* Spoke to Kathryn(customer) to get feedback on newer models and begin the FMEA process
-* All models were good, with minor tweaks

-In this sprint, the team started by having a meeting our customer to decide on what we needed to do for the semester.
-We looked over what we did last semester, got some feedback, and then we go to work on redoing our models based on what we learned.
-Alongside that, I started digging into this FMEA plugin – a bunch of reading and trying to wrap my head around it.
-By the end of the month, I got a decent grip on FMEA and shared the gist with the team.
-Most of the models were already in a good place by then.
-Fast forward to mid-February, and after a catch-up with Kathryn, our customer, it turns out we're on the right track with the models, just needed a few tweaks here and there.

-## Sprint 2

-**02/14/2024**
-* Worked on the small model mistakes shown by Kathryn.
-* Started producing requirements based on stakeholder needs for both the subsystem level and component level of the system.

-**02/15/2024**
-* Met with Kathryn once more to check on the generated requirements
-* Workstation to understand the FMEA plugin
-* Started the FMEA work